-ANSIRH is working collaboratively with the Pacific Institute for Research and Evaluation (PIRE) and the Alcohol Research Group (ARG) to assess intended and unintended effects of state-level policies targeting alcohol use during pregnancy and whether effects vary by race/ethnicity and socioeconomic status (SES).
-This study uses data from the Behavioral Risk Factor Surveillance System, Natality Birth Data, National Institute on Alcohol Abuse and Alcoholism’s (NIAAA) Alcohol Policy Information System, and other policy data sources in its analysis.
+ANSIRH is working collaboratively with the Pacific Institute for Research and Evaluation (PIRE), the Public Health Institute (PHI), and Penn State College of Medicine, to assess intended and unintended effects of both state-level policies targeting alcohol use during pregnancy (such as policies mandating the reporting of pregnant people who use alcohol to child welfare) and state-level general population alcohol policies (such as alcohol tax policies).
 Findings from this study will be used to inform ongoing policy debates as well as advocacy and professional education efforts by maternal and child health professionals and obstetricians and gynecologists.

 - The Presence and Consequences of Abortion Aversion in Scientific Research Related to Alcohol Use during Pregnancy

 - Impact of policies targeting alcohol use during pregnancy varies by race

 - Policies targeting alcohol use in pregnancy harm instead of help